An artistic representation of an eye with biometric data overlays, illustrating how retinal scanning works.

 Disadvantages:

-• Measurement accuracy can be affected by a disease such as cataracts, severe astigmatism
+• Measurement accuracy can be affected by a disease such as cataracts, severe astigmatism.Retinal patterns may be altered in cases of diabetes, glaucoma or retinal degenerative disorders.

 Application and uses of retinal scanning

 Medical application: Retinography or retinal scanning also has medical applications.
-Communicable illnesses such as AIDS, syphilis, malaria, chicken pox well as hereditary diseases like leukemia, lymphoma, and sickle cell anemia impact the eyes.
+Communicable illnesses such as AIDS, syphilis, malaria, chicken pox as well as hereditary diseases like leukaemia, lymphoma, and sickle cell anaemia impact the eyes.
 Pregnancy also affects the eyes.
 Likewise, indications of chronic health conditions such as congestive heart failure, atherosclerosis, and cholesterol issues first appear in the eyes.